-It turns out that our Empress tool is made from quite the storied stone.
-Legend has it that Bian stone — a healing stone used in traditional Chinese medicine for thousands of years — has its roots in a cosmic collision in ancient China.
+It turns out that our Empress Stone is made from quite the storied stone.
+Legend has it that Bian stone — a healing stone used in Traditional Chinese Medicine for thousands of years, the modality in which gua sha has its roots — has its roots in a cosmic collision in ancient China.
 Per the folklore, a meteor struck the side of a mountain and the resulting blast created a special combination of stone and minerals with elevated potential for healing.
 WILD.

 Its healing properties make Bian stone an magical companion in self-care.
 It is believed that stones can complement every one of the eight branches of Chinese medicine: moxibustion (warming an area of the body with herbs), acupuncture, feng shui, dietary therapy, exercise, massage, herbal medicine, and meditation.

 It’s true!
 Bian stone can be warmed and charged with moxibustion, used before acupuncture to warm up the skin (that’s how it got a nickname of “needlestone”), it can be decorative in the home, contributing to positive feng shui, its minerals are known to help in dietary therapy (although, of course, always consult a professional before ingesting anything new), can be a tool for exercise, it can be warmed up and used on sore muscles in massage (yes please), it can infuse waters as a part of herbal medicine, and be held as a soothing, physical anchor during a meditation.
 Bian’s special properties make it quite a versatile stone, but we love it most for facial gua sha.

 Nowadays, Bian stones are often the used in hot stone massage, can be employed as a precursor to acupuncture, utilized in gua sha or facial gua sha (like ours!), lymphatic drainage, and are even featured in some healing jewelry.